rashsvr/RabitMQ-With-Springboot/README.md

-# RabitMQ-With-Springboot
+# 🐇 RabbitMQ With Spring Boot 🧰

-This project demonstrates how to integrate RabbitMQ with a Spring Boot application.
-It showcases basic message publishing and consuming functionalities using RabbitMQ.
+This project demonstrates how to integrate **RabbitMQ** with a **Spring Boot** application.
+It showcases basic message 📩 publishing and consuming functionalities using RabbitMQ.

+---

-## Features
+## ✨ Features

-- **Message Producer**: Sends messages to a RabbitMQ queue.
+- 📨 **Message Producer** – Sends messages to a RabbitMQ queue
-- **Message Consumer**: Listens to messages from the queue.
+- 📬 **Message Consumer** – Listens to messages from the queue
-- **Spring Boot Integration**: Simplifies configuration and setup.
+- ⚙️ **Spring Boot Integration** – Simplified setup with Spring Boot

+---

-## Prerequisites
+## 🛠️ Prerequisites

-- Java 11 or higher
+- ☕ Java 11 or higher
-- RabbitMQ (local or cloud-based)
+- 🐰 RabbitMQ (local or cloud)
-- Maven (for dependency management)
+- 📦 Maven (for dependency management)

+---

-## Configure RabbitMQ
+## ⚙️ Configure RabbitMQ

-1. **Install RabbitMQ**: Follow the official RabbitMQ documentation to set up a local RabbitMQ instance.
+1. 🧪 **Install RabbitMQ** – Follow the [official docs](https://www.rabbitmq.com/download.html)
-2. **Start RabbitMQ Server**: Run the RabbitMQ server using the appropriate command for your operating system.
+2. ▶️ **Start RabbitMQ Server** – Run it using the appropriate command for your OS

+---

-## Add Dependencies
+## 📦 Add Dependencies

-In your `pom.xml`, include the following dependencies:
+In your `pom.xml`, include the following:

 ```xml
 <dependency>